adulau/mastodon-markdown-archive/README.md

   -since-id string
         Fetch posts greater than this id
   -template string
-        Template to use for post rendering, defaults to templates/post.tmpl -user string
+        Template to use for post rendering, if passed -user string
         URL of User's Mastodon account whose toots will be fetched
 ```